search icon

 FAQ

-• You can amend your Articles of Organization or Articles of Incorporation with our help.
+• You’re not required to use an attorney to file an amendment.
+You can amend your Articles of Organization or Articles of Incorporation with our help.
 However, if you have additional legal questions, then contacting a qualified Rhode Island business lawyer may be the best thing for you and your business.

-• No. However, you can use the annual report to update some information, such as your company’s principal address and business purpose.
+• No. However, you can use the Rhode Island annual report to update some information, such as your company’s principal address and business purpose.

 • You can file your Articles of Amendment in minutes online.
-We know how to do it and can help you get it done in no time.
+The state’s processing time is typically 24 to 48 hours.

 • Rhode Island’s Business Services Division doesn’t give you a receipt for a successful filing.
 You can check the online database to be sure that the documents have been duly filed.